ALENTL/ALENBOT-MANGLISH/CONTRIBUTING.md

 # Contributing

 Contributions are very welcome!
 Here are some guidelines on how the project is designed.
+Contribute or Donate to me via paypal https://paypal.me/ALENTL ......

 ### CodeStyle